ThatOneCodeDev/Discord-MDT-Install/README.md

 - **Automated Discord Installation**: Ensures Discord is installed on user systems.
 - **Login Check**: Automatically checks for Discord installation at each login and re-installs it if missing or broken.
-- **User and Machine-Wide Opt-Out Options**:
-  - Users can opt out of the login check while still ensuring Discord is installed.
+- **Machine-Wide Opt-Out**:
-  - Administrators can disable the utility machine-wide.
+  - Administrators can disable the utility machine-wide by removing boot logon entries.
 - **Re-Enabling**: Easily re-enable the functionality using the `/install` switch.
 - **Source Code Transparency**: Fully open-source for audit and improvement.